-To further the development of the efficiency and competitiveness of the Greenlandic business activities the state can aid these activities.
-The measures include soft long term loans, a state guarantee for loans taken in private banking companies and in certain cases it is possible to give grants or loans without interest or repayment.
-In the financial year 1975/76 18.1 million Danish kroner were issued as loans and 1.2 million Danish kroner as grants.
+To further the development of the efficiency and competitiveness of the Green-landic business activities the State can aid these activities.
+The measures include soft long term loans, a State guarantee for loans taken in private banking companies and in certain cases it is possible to give grants or loans without interest or repayment.
+In the financial year 1975/1976 DKR 18.1 million were issued as loans and DKR 1.2 million as grants.